 Which brings up one not-so-small problem.

-Since Sony now owns the studio (which is now home to their Columbia & TriStar Pictures), it is to be expected that the emphasis might be on Columbia, rather than on M-G-M. And it is.
+Since Sony now owns the studio (which is now home to their Columbia & TriStar Pictures), I suppose it is to be expected that the emphasis might be on Columbia, rather than on M-G-M. And it is.

 Yet although many of the buildings on the lot are named after former M-G-M greats, M-G-M itself gets only an occasional nod during the tour - a mention or two of boss Louis B. Mayer (often anecdotes about him being a penny-pinching slave-driver), or a passing reference to a classroom where Judy Garland & Mickey Rooney went to school as kids on the lot.

-Far more attention is paid to Columbia’s recent productions, such as “Party of Five” and “Jeopardy!”, then to the 60 years when this lot was the crown jewel of Hollywood, with “more stars then there are in heaven.”
+Far more attention is paid to Columbia’s recent productions, such as “Party of Five” and “Jeopardy!”, than to the 60 years when this lot was the crown jewel of Hollywood, with “more stars then there are in heaven.”
 Since Sony is running the tour, that is not surprising - but it is disappointing.

 Another drawback to this, and other studio tours, is the absence of permanent outdoor sets.

-In Hollywood’s Golden Age, when shooting on location was almost impossible, most major studio lots were filled with outdoor sets: New York brownstones, European neighborhoods, and Western towns where most of the movies’ outdoor scenes were shot.
+In Hollywood’s Golden Age, when shooting on location was almost impossible, most major studio lots were filled with large outdoor sets: New York brownstones, European neighborhoods, and Western towns where most of the movies’ outdoor scenes were shot.
 Studios then were a virtual world of their own.

 MGM was no exception.
-Take a look at the DVD of "That's Entertainment," which includes an informal tour of the back lots filmed back in 1974, for a glimpse at what MGM used to look like.
+Take a look at the DVD of "That's Entertainment," which includes an informal tour of this studio's back lots filmed back in 1974, for a glimpse at what MGM used to look like.
 But don't expect to see the residential neighborhood where Mickey Rooney spent 20 years playing 'Andy Hardy', or the city street where Gene Kelly danced in "Singing in the Rain," or the train station where Fred Astaire filmed "Band Wagon."

 Big outdoor sets are something that I think most visitors probably expect to see on a studio tour; instead we are treated to row after row of those faceless, factory-like sound stages where indoor scenes are shot.
 It’s a problem at Paramount, and it’s a problem here.
-And it’s one reason why Warner Bros - which still boasts a wide range of colorful outdoor locales - remains the most interesting of the studio tours.
+And it’s one reason why Warner Bros. - which still boasts a wide range of colorful outdoor locales - remains the most interesting of the studio tours.